murkl/arch-os/installer/README.md

 Three rules:

-- **Ask nothing.** Every question is declared in `installer.yaml` and asked inside the interface — unless the task declares `tty: true`, which hands it the whole terminal on purpose.
+- **Ask nothing.** Every question is declared in `installer.yaml` and asked inside the interface, unless the task declares `tty: true`, which hands it the whole terminal on purpose.
 - **Print nothing for a person to read.** stdout and stderr go to the log.
 What is on screen is the name of the task.
 - **Do one thing.** A task is a line in a list somebody is watching.

-Anything a task cannot do because there is no user session yet — GNOME settings live in the session's own database — goes through `on_first_login`, which collects the lines into a script that runs once at the first login and then removes itself.
+Anything a task cannot do because there is no user session yet (GNOME settings live in the session's own database) goes through `on_first_login`, which collects the lines into a script that runs once at the first login and then removes itself.